Censored Sampling of Diffusion Models Using 3 Minutes of Human Feedback: LSUN bedroom: Experiment details and image samples

 \subsection{Reward model training}

-We utilize a ResNet18 architecture for the reward model, using the pre-trained weights available in torchvision.models' ``DEFAULTS'' setting\footnote{\url{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18}}, which is pre-trained in the ImageNet1k \cite{deng2009imagenet} dataset.
+We utilize a ResNet18 architecture for the reward model, using the pre-trained weights available in torchvision.models' ``DEFAULTS'' setting\footnote{\url{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18}}, which is pre-trained on the ImageNet1k \cite{deng2009imagenet} dataset.
 We replace the final layer with a randomly initialized fully connected layer with a one-dimensional output.
 We train all layers of the reward model using the human feedback dataset of 200 images (100 malign, 100 benign) without data augmentation.
 We use $BCE_\alpha$ in \eqref{eq:bce_alpha_loss} as the training loss with $\alpha = 0.1$.
 The models are trained for $5,000$ iterations using AdamW optimizer~\cite{loshchilov2019decoupled} with learning rate $3\times 10^{-4}$, weight decay $0.05$, and batch size $128$.
-We train five reward models for the ensemble.